 - Bring a large pot of water to a boil.

 - In the meantime trim the green beans and cut them into 2,5 cm/1 inch pieces.
-Put them into the boiling water and when the water starts to boil again, drain and refresh under cold water.
+Put them into the boiling water, bring to a boil and cook for about 3 minutes, they should still be crisp.
+Drain and refresh under cold water.
 Set aside.

-- Give the milk to a sauce pan and add the flour gradually while whisking all the time.
+- Pour the nut milk into a saucepan and add the flour gradually while whisking all the time.
 Cook while whisking continuously until the sauce thickens (it will happen fast).
-Add the mushroom-onion mixture, the soy sauce (or tamari) and the beans.
+Season well with salt, pepper, and nutmeg.
+Stir in the nutritional yeast.
+Add a splash of extra milk if the sauce seems too thick.
+Add to the mushroom-onion mixture together with soy sauce and green beans.
 Stir well.

-- Lightly oil a casserole dish, place the mixture inside and sprinkle the panko on top.
+- Lightly oil a suitable casserole dish, place the mixture inside and sprinkle the Panko mixture on top.
 Bake for about 35 to 40 minutes until golden brown.

 - Almond milk, any other nut milk or soy milk.

 Nutrition Information:Yield: 6 Serving Size: 1/6 of the casserole